arnavaggarwal2012/sign-language/README.md

-# Combining Opposites: Embracing the Deaf Community
+# COMMUNICATING IN A NEW WAY

 ## Installation